Student-Team-Projects/RAAT-Server/README.md

 ## Description
 raat-server uses Xvnc, based on a standard X server, but it has a "virtual" screen rather than a physical one.
+Raat-server sessions are active until explicitly killed.
+Upon starting a raat-server a VNC viewer window will appear.
+The VNC viewer window can be opened using raat-connect command.

 ## Installation
 This is an Arch linux package.
 To install, run:

 ```
 git clone [link to project]
 makepkg -i
 ```

 ## Usage
+To start a VNC session:

 ```
 raat-server [vnc password] [rfb port] [geometry]
 ```